 4. Increasing productivity and quality assurance

-The most helpful part of Design Systems is documentation which lets you rely on the process.
+The most helpful part of design systems is documentation which lets you rely on the process.
 Once something is a part of the design language, you can be damn sure it guarantees a certain quality of your output.
-You don’t have to start from scratch, just use the components and proven patterns straight away and save time for some delights and fine-tuning (watch us design a page in just minutes).
+You don’t have to start from scratch, just use the components and proven patterns straight away and save time for some delights and fine-tuning.

 5. Faster onboarding of new collaborators